 Managing Board Biographies

-Senator Micciche has lived around and been on the waters of Cook Inlet since 1982.
+Mayor Micciche has lived around and been on the waters of Cook Inlet since 1982.
 He has served in many capacities around the water, including managing the ConocoPhillips Kenai LNG Waterfront Facility in Nikiski, being a Commercial Drift fisherman in Cook Inlet for the past 25 years, and currently serving on the Alaska Sea Life Center Board of Directors.
 Peter has served on the Area Maritime Security Committee for the USCG, as well as the Alaska Partnership for Infrastructure Protection.
 He graduated with a BA from Alaska Pacific University with a focus on business.
 Peter served as the Mayor of Soldotna, Alaska from 2008 until 2013, and was elected to serve as the Alaska State Senate representing District O on the Kenai Peninsula in Chair of Senate Finance and Co-Chair of Senate Energy.
+He now serves as the Mayor of the Kenai Peninsula Borough after being elected in February 2023.
 Peter is married to Erin Micciche, and they have four daughters ranging in ages from 20 years to 15 months.
 Senator Micciche and his family enjoy the sustenance and bounty of the natural resources of Cook Inlet and Kachemak Bay where they often recreate in the summer months.

 Captain Ron Ward